-With the help of our interdisciplinary experts, we are at the side of children, young people, and families all over Luxembourg and offer support measures to protect the well-being of the child.
-We aim to work together with families on a voluntary basis, actively accompanying them step by step to achieve their goals.
+With the help of our interdisciplinary experts, we stand by children, young people, and families all over Luxembourg and offer support measures to protect the well-being of the child/youngster.
+We aim to work together with families on a voluntary basis, actively supporting them step by step to achieve their goals.

 We are at your side throughout the Grand Duchy of Luxembourg.